 Experiencing the conflict should move the plot forward in some way, and it should be the story’s focal point.
 Conflict should be something that impacts the characters personally, has deep roots, and will have them fighting to the death.

-The conflict is what will drive your story, both for your reader and yourself.
+Your plot’s conflict is essential to understanding what you are trying to convey as an author.
+The conflict will drive your story, both for your reader and yourself.

-There are names to the different conflicts that exist in literature.
-Here are some popular examples:
+There are names for the different conflicts that exist in literature.
+Here are some famous examples:

 |Type of Conflict||Genre||Example|

 |Person vs. environment||Thrilling adventure||The Old Man and the Sea by Ernest Hemingway|